-Proceedings are discontinued ("Unterbrechung des Verfahrens") either ex lege (e.g. death or insolvency of a party) or by a court decision upon application of a party.
+Proceedings are discontinued ("Unterbrechung des Verfahrens") either ex lege (e.g. death or insolvency of a party) or by court decision on application of a party.

 7 Disclosure

 7.1 What are the basic rules of disclosure in civil proceedings in Austria?
 Are there any classes of documents that do not require disclosure?